 Joint replacement surgery in Penfield

-At Greater Rochester Orthopaedics, we are committed to providing exceptional quality, comprehensive and compassionate care for patients with conditions affecting the shoulder, knee and hip.
+The joint replacement specialists at Greater Rochester Orthopaedics are committed to providing exceptional quality, comprehensive and compassionate care for patients with conditions affecting the shoulder, knee and hip.
 As the premier provider of bone and joint health in Rochester NY, GRO delivers state-of-the-art treatment with a focus on preserving and improving patient lifestyles.
+Call our office at (585) 295-5476 for more information or to schedule an appointment.

 What is total joint replacement?